Maisy1900/EyeGazeDemo/README.md

 - ✅ Tested with **Unity 2022.3.5f1**
 - 🛰 UDP server listens on **port 5005**
-- 🔁 You can recalibrate at any time (use Q, P, Z again)
+- 🔁 You can recalibrate restarting the VR Application (use Q, P, Z again)
 - 🧩 The calibration points (`Qcalibration`, etc.) should **not move** with the keyboard — place them outside its hierarchy if needed

 ---